 When taken every day, PrEP can provide a high level of protection against HIV, and is even more effective when it is combined with condoms and other prevention tools

-People who use PrEP must take the medicine every day and return to their health care provider every 3 months for repeat testing for HIV and sexually transmitted diseases, prescription refills, and follow up
+People who use PrEP must take the medicine every day and return to their health care provider every 3 months for repeat testing for HIV and sexually transmitted diseases, prescription refills, and follow-up

 SIDE EFFECTS > Some people in clinical studies of PrEP had early side effects such as an upset stomach or loss of appetite, but these were mild and usually went away in the first month.
 Some people also had a mild headache.
 No serious side effects were observed.
 You should tell your health care provider if these or other symptoms become severe or do not go away.